-Group transfer from the airport to the pre-voyage hotel on Day 1; one night pre-voyage hotel accommodation with breakfast in Ushuaia; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport; shipboard accommodation with daily housekeeping; breakfasts, lunches and dinners on board ship; shore landings per the daily program; Zodiac cruising per the daily program; photographic journal; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock; miscellaneous service taxes and port charges; gratuities onboard ship (2/19/2019 and 3/3/2019 only); emergency Evacuation Insurance for all passengers to a maximum benefit of $500,000 per person; professional photographer onboard (3/3/2019 only); gratuities (2/19/2019, 3/3/2019 only); domestic beer and wine during dinner and soft drinks at all times onboard ship (2/19/2019, 3/3/2019 only).
+Group transfer from the airport to the pre-voyage hotel on Day 1; one night pre-voyage hotel accommodation with breakfast in Ushuaia; group transfer from hotel to ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the airport; shipboard accommodation; meals onboard ship; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard the ship; use of walking poles; photographic journal; boots on loan; parka to keep; coffee, tea, and cocoa available around the clock onboard ship; miscellaneous service taxes and port charges; gratuities onboard ship (2/19/2019 and 3/3/2019 only); emergency Evacuation Insurance* to a maximum benefit of $500,000 per person.
 Subject to change without notice.

-Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore unless specified; kayaking; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage and other personal charges; phone and internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew (3/2/2018 only); fuel surcharge may apply.
+Airfare; passport and visa expenses; government arrival and departure taxes; meals ashore unless specified; adventure options; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage, massage, and other personal charges; phone and Internet charges; gratuities (1/8/2020 and 2/16/2020 only); fuel surcharge may apply.